Share this Post

 You need to thrust and feint and parry with your settings, characters, plot, and language the way Inigo fights with a sword.
 You’re looking not only for speed, but for grace.
 Not only for victory, but a fair win.
 Not only for competence, but elegance.
 And when there’s something he wants, he never gives up.
 Because you might be Inigo for one draft, two, three, four, or (if you’re me), eight or nine drafts.

 Example #1: Remember when Inigo’s sword gets flipped away from him during the battle with the Man in Black?
 It landed in a clump of grass beneath the rock ledge where he was standing.
-He jumped, did a giant swing on a disintegrating rope between two crumbling walls, and nailed the dismount, landing within arm’s reach of his sword.
+He jumped, did a giant swing on a disintegrating rope between two crumbling walls, nailed the dismount, and landed within arm’s reach of his sword.
 If your story feels out of control, find the most elegant way to regain control.
 It might take you a chapter out of your way (the giant swing) and you might need to add a minor conflict (the dismount), but if you stick the landing (bridge the awkward plot gap by showing off a character’s skills or development), the judges (even the French one) will reward you.

-Example #2: Remember when Inigo gets stabbed by Count Rugen and almost pgives up?
+Example #2: Remember when Inigo gets stabbed by Count Rugen and almost gives up?
 Almost.
 And then he says what is surely the godfather of Arya’s Prayer: “Hello.
 My name is Inigo Montoya.
 You killed my father.
 Prepare to die.”
 And it snapped him back to life.
 When you get lost in the woods of editing and you think all the threads of your story are bleeding out of you as if Count Rugen stuck you himself, bring yourself back to your center.
 “This is a story about Hero.
 He wants X, but Y does Z. He will do A until he is within reach of X.” And ask yourself how the part you’re working on supports your mantra.

 Note: Remember when Inigo pretends to be left-handed so the battle with the Man in Black lasts longer?
 Don’t do that.